slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The world rewards the people who are the best at communicating ideas, not the people with the best ideas."  -- david_perell@x*

 - 0 visibility x 100 skills = 0 opportunities
-- If you run enough A/B tests online, you'll end up with a porn site.
+- If you run enough A/B tests online, you’ll end up with a porn site.
 - Raise your prices, lower your stress.
 - marketing position makes sense when there is confusion who your client is. know where you fit and what can you offer better the next guy. help your client to make a decision. let them understand if your product is teh right for them.
 - my prices are based on my talent, not your budget.